Buying an Existing NJ Franchise Business

 Initial Franchise Fees and Other Expenses When Purchasing a New Jersey Franchise

-Your initial franchise fee will range from several thousand dollars to several hundred thousand dollars, which often is non-refundable.
-In addition, you will incur significant costs to rent, modernize, upgrade and equip a franchised location and to buy initial inventory.
-You also may have to pay for operating licenses and insurance, and a “grand opening” fee to promote your new business.
+Your initial franchise fee will range from several thousand to several hundred thousand dollars and is often non-refundable.
+In addition, you will incur high costs to rent, modernize, upgrade, and equip a franchised location, as well as to buy initial inventory.
+You may also have to pay for operating licenses and insurance, as well as a “grand opening” fee to promote your new business.

 Advertising Fees to the Franchisor